dr4Ke/git-preserve-permissions/README.md

 Update
 ======

-Make sure your database file is up to date before doing the upgrade.
+**Important:** Make sure your permissions are up to date in all your git repositories **before** doing the upgrade.

-Proceed as indicated in the Installation section.
+Proceed as indicated in the Installation section, then update the permissions database file for your repositories with the command ``git preserve-permissions --save``.

 Configuration
 =============